Al-Rai, Syria: Syrian Civil War

-In the Syrian Civil War, al-Rai was captured by Free Syrian Army (FSA) forces and held until early February 2014, when the FSA-allies the Al-Tawhid Brigade and Conquest Brigade were assaulted by a predominantly Chechen unit of the Islamic State of Iraq and the Levant, (ISIL) who seized the town on 3 February 2014.
+In the Syrian Civil War, al-Rai was captured by Free Syrian Army (FSA) forces in July 2012 and held until early February 2014, when the FSA-allies the Al-Tawhid Brigade and Conquest Brigade were assaulted by a predominantly Chechen unit of the Islamic State, (IS) which seized the town on 3 February 2014.

-Since then, ISIL considered the town its main stronghold in the Aleppo countryside.
-In the course of their Northern Aleppo offensive, FSA units captured the town twice in April 2016 and in June 2016, but both times were not able to withstand counterattacks by ISIL.
-The FSA recaptured the town a third time in the August 2016 Battle of al-Rai, but lost it yet another time to an ISIL counterattack later in August.
+Since then, the Islamic State considered the town its main stronghold in the Aleppo countryside.
+In the course of their Northern Aleppo offensive, FSA units captured the town twice in April 2016 and in June 2016, but both times were not able to withstand counterattacks by the Islamic State.
+The FSA, supported by Turkey, recaptured the town a third time in the August 2016 Battle of al-Rai, but lost it yet another time to an Islamic State counterattack later in August.
 On 3 September 2016, rebels were reported to have recaptured the town for the fourth time with the help of Turkish forces (including tanks) and to have seized several villages close by.

 Syrian Turkmen Brigades' political wing Syrian Turkmen Assembly announced the relocation of its headquarters into Al-Rai on 31 December 2019, which was previously located in Istanbul, Turkey.